Smitamane25/Social-Media-Platform-Report/README.md

 ## Problem Statement

 This dashboard helps to track daily use of social media platforms.
-It helps to know which platform is mostly usrd by users on daily basis through different visualizations.
+It helps to know which platform is mostly used by users on daily basis through different visualizations.

 ### Steps followed